-- Download the endpoint software (okvclient.jar) and install it in your existing endpoint directory path as follows: - a.
+- Ensure that you have completely upgraded both the primary and standby servers that are configured Oracle Key Vault.
+If you are upgrading the endpoint software for an Oracle database configured for online TDE master encryption key management, then shut down the database. - 2.
+Download the endpoint software (okvclient.jar) for your platform from the Oracle Key Vault server as follows: - a.
 Go to the Oracle Key Vault management console login screen. - b.
 Click the Endpoint Enrollment and Software Download link. - c.
 In the Download Endpoint Software Only section, select the appropriate platform from the drop-down list. - d.
-Click the Download button to download the okvclient.jar file. - Identify the path to your existing endpoint installation that you are about to upgrade.
-For example, /etc/ORACLE/KEYSTORES/okv (where /etc/ORACLE/KEYSTORES is WALLET_ROOT of your database, or the softlink in \$ORACLE_BASE/okv/\$ORACLE_SID points to). - 4.
-Install the endpoint software by running the following command:
+Click the Download button. - 3.
+Identify the path to your existing endpoint installation that you are about to upgrade (for example, /etc/ORACLE/KEYSTORES/okv (where /etc/ORACLE/KEYSTORES is WALLET_ROOT of your database, or the softlink in \$ORACLE_BASE/okv/\$ORACLE_SID points to). - 4.
+Install the endpoint software by executing the following command:

+'''

-java -jar okvclient.jar -d existing endpoint directory path
+java -jar okvclient.jar -d existing_endpoint_directory_path

+'''

-java -jar okvclient.jar -d /etc/ORACLE/KEYSTORES/okv
+''' java -jar okvclient.jar -d /etc/ORACLE/KEYSTORES/okv java -jar okvclient.jar -d c:\etc\ORACLE\KEYSTORES\okv '''